CosmoStatGW/CHIMERA/README.md

 You can also run **CHIMERA** on GPU, but you have to install JAX with GPU support as explained in the [JAX installation guide](https://jax.readthedocs.io/en/latest/installation.html).

+For HPC systems with GPU support, see the [HPC and GPU installation guide](https://chimera-gw.readthedocs.io/en/latest/user_guide/hpc_gpu_installation.html).